Discover the best culture and adventure with Llama Travel.

 The Rio Napo is one of the Amazon’s main tributaries, and staying in a lodge allows you to explore the oxbow lakes, trek through the forest and visit the native communities.

 Sacha Lodge is beautifully set on a blackwater lake, just off the Napo River, in a private 2,000 hectare reserve.
-The lodge, one of the best in Ecuador, has beautiful public areas, including a bar overlooking the lake.
+The lodge, one of the best in Ecuador, has beautiful public areas, including a spacious restaurant, lounge and bar overlooking the lake.
 The rooms are simple, but comfortable, with electricity and private bathrooms with hot showers.
 The lodge has a 275-metre canopy walkway, allowing you to see the jungle treetops from 30 metres above the ground.
+There is also a 45-metre-high 360° rotating canopy exploration crane, with a suspended metal basket so you can get close to the monkeys, toucans and macaws.

 Amazon Jungle Activities